patricksevat/commit-spa/README.md

 ### August 16th
 - 10:45 - 11:20 create boilerplate / remove unused parts, start thinking about architecture, document in README.md
+- 11:20 - 12:15 read up a bit on hooks, make a start on the CommitService